LegitKnots/Prox-Kiox/README.md

 If you dont want it to always be full screen you can remove the '--kiosk' from the firefox-esr commands which will let in fun like a normal browser

+### Options

+`-k`

+Adding a -k enables kiosk mode, this is almost fullscreen mode but more locked down, you won't have access to the tool bar for firefox.
+Simply don't add this if you want the tool bar.

 ## Uninstall